-- 1. VER believes that attention to essential ESG1 factors has a positive impact on the long-term performance of the investment portfolio.
+- 1. VER believes that integration of material ESG1 factors has a positive impact on the long-term performance of the investment portfolio.
 Consideration of ESG risks and opportunities, or ESG integration, is an inherent part of a long-term investor's process. - 2.
 VER wants to promote transparency in its investees and their sustainability activities. - 3.
 VER requires that the investees act responsibly and, in particular, give due consideration to climate change in their operations, and VER's investees should not obstruct sustainable development. - 4.
+VER must react in a situation where significant negative externalities are caused by the economic activity of the investee.
+Methods of reaction include engagement and/or making changes in ownership. - 5.
 The goals of VER's climate actions are to manage the financial risks to the portfolio from climate change and support the implementation of the Paris Climate Agreement.2